benweidig/a-functional-approach-to-java/part-2/12-recursion/other/stream-recursion.md

 ## Streams and Recursion

-An alterantive approach to recursion is using an infinite Stream pipeline with the recursive call wrapped in a functional interface.
+An alternative approach to recursion is using an infinite Stream pipeline with the recursive call wrapped in a functional interface.
 Such an interface has to represent all parts of a recursive algorithm:

 ```java